djeada/Databases-Notes/notes/02_database_design/02_normalization.md

 | Ms. B        | 0987654321  |
 | Mr. C        | 1122334455  |

-In these new tables, all non-prime attributes are non-transitively dependent on the primary key.
+This separation removes the transitive dependency, placing the table in 3NF.

-## Boyce-Codd Normal Form (BCNF)
+### Boyce-Codd Normal Form (BCNF)

-The Boyce-Codd Normal Form (BCNF) is an extension of the Third Normal Form (3NF).
-A table is in BCNF if it is in 3NF and every determinant is a candidate key.
-In simple terms, it deals with certain type of anomaly that is not handled by 3NF.
-A relation is in BCNF if for every one of its dependencies X → Y, at least one of the following conditions hold:
+The Boyce-Codd Normal Form is a stricter version of 3NF.
+A table is in BCNF if:

+- It is in 3NF.
-1. X is a superkey.
+- For every functional dependency X → Y, X is a superkey.
-2. Each attribute in Y-X, the set difference between the attributes in Y and X, is a prime attribute (i.e., each attribute in Y-X is part of some candidate key).

-BCNF is very useful in reducing redundancy, but it can sometimes lead to fragmentation of the database, which might make it less efficient in some cases.

-Consider the following table:
+BCNF addresses anomalies that 3NF doesn't cover.
+Consider the table:

 | EmployeeID | Project  | Department | DepartmentHead |
 |------------|----------|------------|----------------|